localnerve/picklr/README.md

 > "`Pick` `l`ine & `r`eplace"
 >
-> A simple, zero dependency, recursive, single-line text replacer.
+> A simple, zero dependency, recursive, text replacer.

-Use to update a specific, single line of text across multiple file types in a project.
+Use to update a specific text across multiple file types in a project.
-Finds just the **first** matching line in a file, and runs a text replacement on just that one line.
+Finds matching lines in files, based on text or regular expression, and runs a text replacement on just those lines matched*.
-Synchronous processing.
+\* If you have special cases, you can supply a filter function to exclude those special cases.

-You might be reading this because you're in a pickle where you have to change a line across a big project.
-No worries, picklr allows you to test behavior prior to any updates with actions `echo` and `audit`.
-It's good to see what would happen prior to any file being updated, and also what files will get omitted from the change set.
+You might be reading this because you're in a pickle where you have to change a line or text pattern across a big project.
+No worries, picklr allows you to test replacement behavior prior to any updates with actions `echo` and `audit`.
+It's good to see what would happen prior to any file being updated across a project, and also what files will get omitted from the change set.

 ## API
 Picklr exports a single function that starts synchronous file processing when invoked.